 - You can customize what data you want to share with Apple Health, or you can toggle the entire service off.
 It all depends on how much you want to share.

-In the specific app page in Health, there's also a little Data button.
+There's also a little Data button on the specific app page in Health.
 If you tap that, you'll be whisked off to a screen that breaks down the data you've gained from that app.
 Here, you'll be able to delete any data you believe to be erroneous.

 How does Apple Health track steps?